gacmalony/Whatsupp/README.md

 AS I SAID INTERFACES ARE AWFUL, BUT EASY .
-IT WOULD TAKE UPDATE AS WELL.
+IT WOULD TAKE AN UPDATE AS WELL.